TIBCOSoftware/snappydata/docs/aqp.md

 For example, if you want to find the top selling products in a sales database or the fraction of people who study in a specific area, evaluating the entire product or population would be impractical due to factors like restrictions on time, cost etc.
 Sampling provides a solution, where a small sample of data, which represents the entire data is randomly selected.
 In this case, a query is answered based on the pre-sampled small amount of data, and then scaled up based on the sample rate.

-Sampling-based systems have the advantage that they can be implemented as a thin layer of middleware which re-writes queries to run against sample tables stored as ordinary relations in a standard, off-the-shelf database server.
+Sampling-based systems have the advantage that they can be implemented as a thin layer of middle ware which re-writes queries to run against sample tables stored as ordinary relations in a standard, off-the-shelf database server.

 The two techniques that the SnappyData AQP module uses to accomplish this are, **reservoir sampling** as applied to **stratified sampling**.